willzeng274/willzeng274/README.md

 ## Hi there 👋

-I'm a Grade 12 Canadian High School Student still completing his credits.

-I aspire to study Computer Science at Univerity of Waterloo 🤠
+I am an undergrad student at University of Waterloo majoring in Computer Engineering, expecting to graduate in 2029.

 I enjoy playing the piano (jazz & classical), contest math, competitive programming, creative writing, Shakespeare, physics, and meeting new cool people.